Baseball

 Preventing Injuries in Youth Baseball

-Each year, almost 500,000 baseball-related injuries are treated in hospitals, doctors' offices, clinics, ambulatory surgery centers and hospital emergency rooms.
-Many are preventable or could be reduced in severity if simple steps are taken.
+Of the nearly 500,000 youth baseball injuries treated in hospitals, doctors' offices, clinics, ambulatory surgery centers and hospital emergency rooms each year, many are preventable or could be reduced in severity if simple steps are taken.

 Preventing Pitching Injuries in Youth Baseball